 You can also request property owner details from Land Information New Zealand(external link) (LINZ).

-A land title is a document that proves who owns a property, and what legal rights and restrictions apply to it.
-Land titles may also be called computer registers, Certificates of Title, CTs or property titles.
+A land title is a document that proves who owns a property and what legal rights and restrictions apply to it.
+Land titles may also be called computer registers, Record of Title, RTs or property titles.

 A land title provides information about: